CDAC-lab/bus5wb-azure-workshop-3/README.md

 3. Choose Python File from File Templates

 4. Copy the contents of the custom Python Extraction Module in Pycharm and open the custom Python Extraction Module in Pycharm.
-The script can be found in [<em>process_image_files.py</em>](https://docs.microsoft.com/en-us/azure/storage/blobs/data-lake-storage-introduction)
+The script can be found in [<em>process_image_files.py</em>](https://github.com/CDAC-lab/BUS5WB-Azure-Workshop-3/)

-5. On the script, the tag **Define function to invoke Computer Vision API**.
-You will need to change the function code to include the Computer Vision API details.
+5. On the script you will have to change 4 variables as described in the steps below.

 6. From the Azure Portal, retrieve the MDWComputerVision subscription key and base endpoint URL.